bcylin/QuickTableViewController/README.md

 }
 ```

-Other setups can also be added to each row using the `customize` closure:
+Additional setups can also be added to each row using the `customize` closure:

 ```swift
 protocol RowStyle {